 TickTime and/or reduce

-= 4 or 5), otherwise closing trades can cause error
+= 4 or 5), otherwise closing trades will cause error

 - Multiple instances.
 Due to the NFA compliance, multiple